tintin10q/python-isosurface-notebooks/README.md

 - Marching  Tetrahedra
 - Non functional Dual Contouring.

-Installing pymesh is nearly really hard on windows.
+Installing pymesh is rearly really hard on windows.

 Happy isomeshing!
 I hope this project is usefull to someone 😀